-3.1.3.
+4.2.3.
 Coding Phase

 At the Coding Phase, the groups needed to transform the class diagram into source code.
 At the end, functional code related to the data layer of the system should be delivered.

 In what follows we describe how we implemented the four stages of the l-PDCA cycle in order to reach this goal.

 Plan Stage: During this stage, the students became aware that their work would be evaluated based on their ability to build functional code.
-Additionally, supporting lectures were given about test coverage and how to identify test scenarios and test cases from the UCD and the RSD.
+As in the other phases, the completeness guided the evaluation.
+In the coding phase, we measured completeness as test coverage, that is, how much test cases passed the execution.
+The students were expected to write unit tests to demonstrate the coverage.